 - It may also be helpful for you to talk to a friend or family member.

-If you think you would like to engage with our team for disability related support, please complete our 'Tell Us About Your Needs' questionnaire, which will allow one of our advisers to start the process of identifying the most appropriate support requirements and allow us to engage with you.
+For new students, who disclosed a disability at the application stage, the Disability & Wellbeing Service will automatically contact you before your course starts to invite you to complete our referral questionnaire which allows one of our advisers to begin the process of identifying the most appropriate support requirements and allow us to engage with you.

 If you have not previously used our services and would like to make a disability referral please complete our request a disability referral form.
 We will then send you our disability referral email which includes our referral questionnaire and evidence upload link.

 The University is committed to transparency and to complying with its responsibilities under data protection legislation.
 The Disability and Wellbeing Service privacy notice sets out important information regarding how we will use your information and details your rights under the legislation.
 It is important that you read this notice prior to providing your information.

 Privacy Notice (Brief): Data Protection Privacy Notice (shortened)